| Dog is for Long Term When you researched the breed of dog you have

 accident causing veterinarian bills that you cannot afford, or risk neglecting his health because health care is

+too expensive.
 The long-term investment of a new dog also

 involves your time.
 Too many people adopt dogs, only to be